Rena oil spill: Cleanup

 "The cleanup for the Rena Oil spill will take time," said New Zealand scientist Dr. Norm Duke.
 "Petroleum oil will naturally break down - but this takes time and oxygenation.
 So, the longer the oil remains floating at sea - the safer it becomes.
 And, the rougher the weather - the better also."

 Maritime New Zealand used the oil dispersant Corexit 9500 to help in the cleanup process.
 Corexit is known to increase the toxicity of oil.
 The dispersant was applied for only a week, after results proved inconclusive.

 Rena ship owners Daina Shipping, a subsidiary of Costamare, was reported to have spent NZD235 million on the salvage and cleanup operations.
 Lloyds reported that the insurance costs for removal of the wreck were US$240 million.

-In December 2020, divers discovered that nature are in the process of recover and the wreck are becoming a thriving kelp forest.
+In December 2020, divers discovered that nature is in the process of recovering and the wreck is becoming a thriving kelp forest.
 Divers keep monitoring for any pieces of steel that might become dislodged and float in the tide to damage the reef, as well as the status of 5 to 10 tonnes of granulated copper trapped underneath the wreck’s hull.
 The team will keep monitoring the MV Rena for the next 20 years to check it causes no further damage to the reef and any issues are identified early.